So you`ve read my how limiting beliefs affect our perception article, and now you want to know how to overcome limiting beliefs in your family? Good!

 When she runs up to you and requires your attention, you recognize this pattern, and immediately make it a priority to meet your child`s need for significance while also making sure that you respect the needs of everyone else involved.

 You might also want to nurture the trust and connection that`s already there between you and the person on the other side of the line.
-Therefore you won`t just start talking to your child without first letting the person know that you need to stop talking with him for a moment.
+Therefore you won`t just start talking to your child without first letting the person know that you need to stop talking to him for a moment.

 As you are attempting this for the first time, you will probably notice negative thoughts, meanings popping into your head.